Skip to main content

 What Is a Credit Score?

-Also known as the ‘FICO score,’ your US credit score can be anywhere between 300 and 850.
+Also known as the ‘FICO score,’ your credit score can be anywhere between 300 and 850.

 The main competitor of the FICO score is the VantageScore.
 The latter uses the same range and the same data but weighs the information a bit differently.
 That means that your FICO and VantageScore can be slightly different, but if one of the scores is great, the chances are extremely high that the other will be high as well.

-Three credit bureaus collect credit information in the United States: Equifax, Transunion, and Experian.
+The three credit bureaus that collect credit information are Equifax, Transunion, and Experian.
 The bureaus then sell the information to the creditors.
-Your credit score across all three bureaus might vary a bit, but, in general, is the same.
+Your credit score across all three bureaus might vary a bit, but, in general, it is the same.

 Creditors can set their own standards for what credit scores they are willing to accept.
 Here are the general guidelines that you can consult: